uselagoon/lagoon-images/README.md

 These dockerfiles are used to create the base images for consumption in [Docker Compose](https://docs.docker.com/compose/) based projects.

 The images used to build Lagoon itself are stored in the Lagoon repository, and are built separately.

+## Experimental images

+From time to time, the Lagoon team may release images that are not suitable for use in production, but are ready for testing.

+These images will be available from the `testlagoon` organization on dockerhub, and be tagged with an `:experimental` tag instead of :latest

+The release notes will outline the status of experimental images

 ## Contribute